 The economic data report will be structured as follows: First a macro-economic overview taking a global perspective in terms of developed and emerging economies moving to South Africa and the North West province.
 Secondly subjects that have an impact on the economy and relevance to NWDC will be covered including the Global Competitiveness, Foreign Direct Investment and Trade.

 2. MACRO ECONOMIC OVERVIEW

-2.1 Global Economy: Policy Support and Vaccines Expected to Lift Activity (Source: WORLD ECONOMIC OUTLOOK (WEO) UPDATE; January 2021)
+2.1 Global Economy: Fault Lines Widen in the Global Recovery

+(Source: WORLD ECONOMIC OUTLOOK (WEO) Update; July 2021)